fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 Total training time: 8.78s
 ```

+Your results will vary depending on your hardware, but you should see similar loss and accuracy values.

 This gives us a reference point.
 The same model architecture is used in the distributed version for a fair comparison.